CitiesSkylinesModding/CS2-CustomAssetPack/README.md

 ## Requirements
 - Modding Toolchain Installed
 - Finished Assets (.Prefab and .Prefab.cid file, option Thumbnail files)

+## Creating Assets
+The process is called asset assembly, because we use existing assets and props and combine them into new assets.
+We can add Components to add functionality to the assets.
+You can find a full guide for the asset creation in the discord server.

+Short compilation of the steps:
+1. Open the Editor in Cities Skylines II
+2. Create your Asset and click the save button on the top left when you are done
+3. Your assets will now be found in `C:/Users/[USERNAME]/LocalAppData/Colossal Order/Cities Skylines II/StreamingAssets~`
+4. Copy the .Prefab and .Prefab.cid file.
+The file names should correspond to the ones you chose in the editor.
+These are the files you will be sharing.

 ## Creating your Asset Pack